 📌 Check your counsellor’s/therapist’s contract for how much notice you need to give to cancel or postpone a session.

-No cost / low-cost options
+No cost / low-cost options for speaking to a counsellor or therapist

 There are many services available throughout the UK offering no- or low-cost counselling / therapy, although there may be a waiting list and you may not get to choose your counsellor or therapist.